wyan170/Phase2_project/README.md

     - This repository represents the entire technical component of Phase 2, which will assess your technical skills
     - Complete this component individually using Phase 1 knowledge + the resources that the MSA team has provided in the folder for each stream

-The expected workload for Phase 2 of each stream is 3-4 hours per week and builds upon the knowledge from Phase 1 of each stream.
-Furthermore, placements will be either in Software Development or Data Science, not both.
-As such, we recommend that you follow one stream of the individual project only to manage your time effectively and build your knowledge and skills within one stream as much as you can to stand out to employers.
+The expected workload for Phase 2 of each stream is **3–4** hours per week, and it builds upon the knowledge gained from Phase 1 of the same stream.
+Please follow the stream you selected in Phase 1 and manage your time effectively to further develop your knowledge and skills.

 Contents:
 - [Azure SQL module](#azure-sql-module)